ianschae/Bug-Hunter/README.md

 ## Bug catalog

-Each load randomly applies one of these, or none:
+Each load randomly applies one of these, or none. **Every bug is visible in a static screenshot** (no hover, focus, or click required):

 | Bug ID | What’s wrong |
 |--------|----------------|